nishantminerva/nishantminerva/README.md

 <h2 align="center">I ❤️ Open Source and Startups </h2>

-- 🌱 I’m passionate about **Web Development, Machine Learning, Android Development and I’m looking to collaborate on web-development,IOS Apps,Python projects**.
+- 🌱 I’m passionate about ** IOS Development and Machine Learning.
+I’m looking to collaborate on IOS Development, Machine Learning**.

-- ❤️ I Love to Learn new things and Want to explore every technology and currently learning IOS Development and CS50 Introduction to Computer Science.
+- ❤️ I Love to Learn new things and Want to explore every technology and currently learning IOS Development and Machine Learning.

 - 👨‍💻 All of my projects are available at [https://www.github.com/NishantMinerva](https://www.github.com/nishantminerva)